 Communicate your needs and fears frankly.
 Read the riot act before you get back together to succeed at getting over infidelity in marriage.
 But once you do, learn to trust and not be suspicious of your partner at every turn.
 If your inherent fears and insecurities are getting in the way of your ability to trust your spouse, and you find yourself asking, “Is a marriage never the same after infidelity?” or “Can a relationship recover after cheating?”, know that it takes time.
 But when you do get there, you will have crossed a major milestone in the infidelity recovery stages.

 Related Reading: Why A Cheating Person Shows No Remorse – 17 Astonishing Reasons

 6. Attacking your spouse emotionally

-7. Confronting the girlfriend/boyfriend
+7. Confronting the person they cheated with

 8. Blaming yourself and feeling guilty